Nexusflipp/imgui_winhook/README.md

 *   Detects changes in the target window and adapts to them.
 Window position, size and style.
 *   Stops handling input if the target window is not foreground.
 *   Calculates the mouse position, and adapts it to the target window.
+*   Can handle mouse events through a debug mouse handler to prevent mouse freezing: [More Information](#Mouse-Lag)

 ## Features Of The Example Target